ouss122/Ou12Blog/content/blog/Contradiction, Contraposition and Lean.md

 There is nothing better in Math then the joy of proving a theorem but believe me proving it with **Lean** is just another level.

-**Lean** is proof assistant programming language (also known as interactive theorem provers ) that help us to write "correct" proofs by :
+**Lean** is proof assistant programming language (also known as interactive theorem prover ) that help us to write "correct" proofs by :

 - Checking and Pointing out any mistake in our proof
 - Giving useful hints and suggestions when needed